 What are the age restrictions in each division?

-Players who reach age 50 or older during the year of play can enroll in whichever divisions they prefer regardless of age and skills.
-The only exception is the Metro division which is restricted to players 65 and older.
+Players who reach age 50 or older during the year of play can enroll in whichever divisions they prefer regardless of age.
+The only exception is the Wednesday Pioneers Division which is restricted to players 65 and older.